Dual male-female forms will not be used here in order to improve readability.

 Duties and obligations of the user

-In order to use Swiss Life customer portal, the user must have the required standard of hardware and software needed to connect to the Internet (Internet-compatible configuration, hereinafter referred to as "equipment") and especially a browser supported by Swiss Life customer portal.
+In order to use the Swiss Life customer portal, the user must have the required standard of hardware and software needed to connect to the internet (internet-compatible configuration) ("work station") and especially a browser supported by the Swiss Life customer portal.

-The user undertakes not to misuse Swiss Life customer portal or its associated (IT) services and functionalities.
-The user expressly undertakes to refrain from intentionally disrupting the Swiss Life customer portal, Internet access or to disrupt, alter or damage other networks.
-This includes sending any unauthorised advertisements or other unwanted messages (Spam) or viruses or other malware.
-The user undertakes to observe third-party rights when using Swiss Life customer portal (e.g. copyright or trademark rights), not to infringe any legal provisions and not to transfer any illegal or unethical content or to refer to such content.
+The user undertakes not to misuse the Swiss Life customer portal or its associated (IT) services and functionalities.
+The user expressly undertakes to refrain from intentionally disrupting the Swiss Life customer portal and not to disrupt, alter or damage internet access or other networks.
+This includes not sending any unauthorised advertisements or other unwanted messages (spam), viruses or other malware.
+The user undertakes to observe third-party rights when using the Swiss Life customer portal (e.g. copyright or trademark rights), not to infringe any legal provisions and not to transfer any illegal or unethical content or to refer to such content.

-Any disruption or other damage to Swiss Life customer portal, whether intentional or due to gross negligence, through the improper use of equipment or software is prohibited.
+Any disruption or other damage to the Swiss Life customer portal, whether intentional or due to gross negligence, through the improper use of work stations or software is prohibited.

-Swiss Life reserves the right to block individual access to Swiss Life customer portal if the user uses the web application in an unlawful or contractually prohibited way, if his equipment jeopardises the smooth operation of Swiss Life customer portal or if blocking serves to protect the data of the user.
+Swiss Life reserves the right to block individual access to the Swiss Life customer portal if the user uses the web application in an unlawful or contractually prohibited way, if his or her work stations jeopardises the smooth operation of the Swiss Life customer portal or if blocking serves to protect the user's data.

-All users complete a registration procedure when registering for Swiss Life customer portal for the first time.
-The registration procedure guarantees the secure creation of a user profile with entry of the user's personal details and verification of his mobile phone number.
+All users complete a registration procedure the first time they register for Swiss Life customer portal.
+The registration procedure guarantees the secure creation of a user profile with entry of the user's personal details and verification of his or her mobile phone number.

-Alternatively, the user can also register by drawing on an existing user profile held with an external provider, such as Facebook or Microsoft.
+Alternatively, the user can also register by drawing on an existing user profile held with an external provider, for example Facebook or Microsoft.

-The security features are for the individual only and cannot be transferred.
-They may not be forwarded to unauthorised third parties.
+The security features are assigned individually and are non-transferable.
+Disclosure to unauthorised third parties is prohibited.
 The user is liable for the security and confidentiality of the security features.
-Should a user discover that his individual security features have been obtained by a third party without authorisation or are used by a third party without authorisation, he must notify Swiss Life of this immediately by e-mail to the following address:
+Should a user discover that his or her individual security features have been obtained by a third party without authorisation or are used by a third party without authorisation, he or she must notify Swiss Life of this immediately by e-mail to the following address:

-Notification is deemed to have been properly carried out as soon as Swiss Life has confirmed its receipt by e-mail.
+Notification is deemed to have been duly provided once Swiss Life has confirmed the message by e-mail.

 Handling of incorrect or fraudulent data

-Only the Swiss Life administration and partner systems or information and documents provided via the Internet or in another format and the data and information about the user in Swiss Life customer portal can be used for all simulations, enquiries, calculations, requested completion of transactions and for subscribing to a product in Swiss Life customer portal.
-No claims shall arise towards Swiss Life or its employee benefits institutions (e.g. Swiss Life Collective BVG Foundation) or towards partners and providers of Swiss Life in the event of manipulations of the system or of the software provided by Swiss Life or of the security settings, data and information or in the event of the provision of incorrect data or the forging of data by the user or third parties.
+Only the Swiss Life administration and partner systems or information and documents provided via the internet or in another format and the data and information about the user in the Swiss Life customer portal can be used for all simulations, enquiries, calculations, requested completion of transactions and for subscribing to a product in the Swiss Life customer portal.
+No claims shall arise in respect of Swiss Life, companies in the Swiss Life Group or its employee benefits institutions (e.g. Swiss Life Collective BVG Foundation) or towards partners and providers of Swiss Life in the event of manipulations of the system or of the software provided by Swiss Life or of the security settings, data and information or in the event of the provision of incorrect data or the forging of data by the user or third parties.
 Manipulations will also result in criminal and civil proceedings.

 Exclusion of liability